CNuge/snp-placer/README.txt

-1. This set of programs allows you to accurately place snps on a genome.
+1. This program allows you to accurately place snps on a genome.

-2. You can conduct an initial filtering of the .sam file, splitting alignments to one location from alignments to two+ locations and discards alignments to 0 locations.
+2. You can conduct an initial filtering of the .sam file, splitting alignments to one location from alignments to two+ locations.
 This is because you may wish to treat these cases in different manners.

-3. Program will determine the bp position for the snp on the chromosome/contig of the reference genome you have aligned it to (using the .sam information)
+3. The program will determine the bp position for the snp on the chromosome/contig of the reference genome you have aligned it to (using the .sam information)

-4. The output can be turned into a .vcf (I may make the program output this directly).
+4. The information is turned into a .vcf file for future use.